 - South and South East Asia

-FCI was set up in 1968 as an umbrella organisation for independent factoring companies around the world.
+FCI was set up in 1968 as a non-profit association and industry body for the independent factoring companies around the world.

 Hence, FCI’s mandate was to promote the development of factoring around the world, develop standardized factoring techniques and best practices for cross border business and help solve the legal, regulatory and technical issues arising in receivables purchase transactions.
 As a result of the many investments FCI and its members have made over the years, factoring grew from originally 15 members operating in 12 countries.